raisschultz/raisschultz.github.io/README.md

-# This page is for the Final Project of It304 for Team 1 and discusses the license plate reader technology.
+# This page is to host some of my projects that I've done over the years.

 ### The publishing source for the webpage is in the 'gh-pages' branch.
 The main branch only contains this readme.